 '''

 struct EdgesCount : vtkm::worklet::WorkletVisitCellsWithPoints

 1

 2

+s

 3

 using ControlSignature = void(CellSetIn, FieldOutCell numEdgesInCell);

 4

-using ExecutionSignature = 2(CellShape, PointCount);
+using ExecutionSignature = void(CellShape, PointCount, 2);

+5

 using InputDomain = 1;

-5

 6

+template < typename CellShapeTag >

 7

-template < typename CellShapeTag >

 8

-VTKM_EXEC vtkm::IdComponent operator()(CellShapeTag cellShape,
+VTKM_EXEC void operator()(CellShapeTag cellShape,

 9

-vtkm::IdComponent numPointsInCell) const
+vtkm:::IdComponent numPointsInCell,

 10

+vtkm::IdComponent& numEdges) const

 11

-return vtkm::exec::CellEdgeNumberOfEdges(numPointsInCell, cellShape, this);
+{

 12

-}

-};
+vtkm::ErrorCode status =

+vtkm::exec::CellEdgeNumberOfEdges(numPointsInCell, cellShape, numEdges);

 13

 14

-struct EdgesExtract : vtkm::worklet::WorkletVisitCellsWithPoints
+if (status != vtkm::ErrorCode::Success)

 15

+Ł

 16

+this->RaiseError(vtkm::ErrorString(status));

+}

 17

-using ControlSignature = void(CellSetIn, FieldOutCell edgeIndices);

 18

-using ExecutionSignature = void(CellShape, PointIndices, VisitIndex, 2);
+}

+};

 19

-using InputDomain = 1;

 20

 21

-using ScatterType = vtkm::worklet::ScatterCounting;
+struct EdgesExtract : vtkm::worklet::WorkletVisitCellsWithPoints

 22

+Ł

 23

-template < typename CellShapeTag,
+using ControlSignature = void(CellSetIn, FieldOutCell edgeIndices);

 24

-typename PointIndexVecType,
+using ExecutionSignature = void(CellShape, PointIndices, VisitIndex, 2);

 25

-typename EdgeIndexVecType>
+using InputDomain = 1;

 26

-VTKM_EXEC void operator()(CellShapeTag cellShape,

 27

-const PointIndexVecType& globalPointIndicesForCell,

-vtkm::IdComponent edgeIndex,
+using ScatterType = vtkm::worklet::ScatterCounting;

 28

+'''

+'''

 29

-EdgeIndexVecType& edgeIndices) const
+template < typename CellShapeTag,

 30

+typename PointIndexVecType,

 31

-vtkm::IdComponent numPointsInCell =
+typename EdgeIndexVecType>

+VTKM_EXEC void operator()(CellShapeTag cellShape,

 32

-globalPointIndicesForCell.GetNumberOfComponents();
+const PointIndexVecType& globalPointIndicesForCell,

 33

-vtkm::IdComponent pointInCellIndex0 = vtkm::exec::CellEdgeLocalIndex(

 34

+vtkm::IdComponent edgeIndex,

 35

-numPointsInCell, 0, edgeIndex, cellShape, this);
+EdgeIndexVecType& edgeIndices) const

 36

-vtkm::IdComponent pointInCellIndex1 = vtkm::exec::CellEdgeLocalIndex(
+{

 37

-numPointsInCell, 1, edgeIndex, cellShape, this);
+vtkm::IdComponent numPointsInCell =

+globalPointIndicesForCell.GetNumberOfComponents();

 38

 39

+vtkm::IdComponent pointInCellIndex0;

+40

+41

+vtkm::exec::CellEdgeLocalIndex(

+42

+numPointsInCell, 0, edgeIndex, cellShape, pointInCellIndex0);

+43

+vtkm::IdComponent pointInCellIndex1;

+44

+vtkm::exec::CellEdgeLocalIndex(

+45

+numPointsInCell, 1, edgeIndex, cellShape, pointInCellIndex1);

+46

 edgeIndices[0] = globalPointIndicesForCell[pointInCellIndex0];

-40
+47

 edgeIndices[1] = globalPointIndicesForCell[pointInCellIndex1];

+48

+49

 }

-41

-42
+50

 };

 '''

 The header file vtkm/exec/CellFace.h contains a collection of functions to help identify the faces of a cell.
 The first such function is vtkm::exec::CellFaceNumberOfFaces.
-This function takes the shape of the cell and an instance of the calling worklet (for error reporting).
-It returns the number of faces the cell has (as a vtkm::-IdComponent).
+This function takes the shape of the cell and places the number of faces in the cell as its second argument (which is a reference to a vtkm::IdComponent.
+The function returns a vtkm::ErrorCode (section 19.9) for the status of the operation.

 The second function is vtkm::exec::CellFaceNumberOfPoints.
-This function takes the local index of the face (0 to the number of faces in the cell), the shape of the cell, and an instance of the calling worklet.
-It returns the number of points the specified face has (as a vtkm::IdComponent).
+This function takes the local index of the face (0 to the number of faces in the cell), the shape of the cell, and a reference to a vtkm::IdComponent to put the result.
+The result is the number of points the specified face has.
+The function returns a vtkm::ErrorCode (section 19.9) for the status of the operation.

 The third function is vtkm::exec::CellFaceLocalIndex.
-This function takes, respectively, the local index of the point in the face (0 to the number of points in the face), the local index of the face (0 to the number of faces in the cell), the shape of the cell, and an instance of the calling worklet.
-It returns a vtkm::IdComponent containing the local index (between 0 and the number of points in the cell) of the requested point in the face.
+This function takes, respectively, the local index of the point in the face (0 to the number of points in the face), the local index of the face (0 to the number of faces in the cell), the shape of the cell, and a reference to a vtkm::IdComponent to put the result.
+The result is the local index (between 0 and the number of points in the cell) of the requested point in the face.
 The points are indexed in counterclockwise order when viewing the face from the outside of the cell.
 This local point index is consistent with the point labels in Figure 25.2.
 To get the point indices relative to the data set, the face indices should be used to reference a PointIndices list.
+The function returns a vtkm::ErrorCode (section 19.9) for the status of the operation.

 The fourth function is vtkm::exec::CellFaceCanonicalId.
-This function takes the local index of the face, the shape of the cell, a Vec-like containing the global id of each cell point, and an instance of the calling worklet.
-It returns a vtkm::Id3 that is globally unique to that face.
+This function takes the local index of the face, the shape of the cell, a Vec-like containing the global id of each cell point, and a reference to a vtkm::Id3 to put the result.
+The result is a triplet of numbers that is globally unique to that face.
 If CellFaceCanonicalId is called on a face for a different cell, the two will be the same if and only if the two cells share that face.
 CellFaceCanonicalId is useful for finding coincident components of topology.